kb-diplo/DENKAM-WATERS/water_billing_system/docs/api_documentation.md

    - Use the register endpoint to create a new user account
    - Save the user details and token

-3. Create a Customer:
-   - Use the customer creation endpoint
-   - Save the customer ID

-4. Create a Meter:
+3. Create a Meter:
    - Use the meter creation endpoint
    - Save the meter ID

-5. Submit a Meter Reading:
+4. Submit a Meter Reading:
    - Use the meter reading endpoint
    - Save the reading ID

-6. Generate a Bill:
+5. Generate a Bill:
    - Use the bill generation endpoint
    - Save the bill ID

-7. Record a Payment:
-   - Use the payment recording endpoint
-   - Verify the payment status

 Note: All endpoints require authentication using the token received from the token endpoint.